FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     This file lists time and the discharge seen an the inlet and at the outlet for each hydraulic structure.
     If the values are negative in the inlet, the water is moving from the outlet to the inlet as backwater.
     If the discharge varies wildly, there could be surging.
-    The rating table or curve might not match the cross sectional areas adjacent to the structures.
+    The rating table or curve might not match the cross-sectional areas adjacent to the structures.

         - GE
         - Name